STEM CELL THERAPY

 Are Stem Cells Safe Enough?

-Adipose tissue stem cells, cortisone injections, and other medicines offer a temporary cure for some of these injuries or diseases; while amniotic stem cells have the capability to restore the regenerative tissue and bone back to its original condition.
-One of the prime components of amniotic stem cell therapy is the hyaluronic acid that is known to lubricate your joints and tendons, easing pain and restoring your mobility.
+Adipose tissue stem cells, cortisone injections, and other medicines offer a temporary cure for some of these injuries or diseases; while stem cells from umbilical cord blood and tissue have the capability to restore the regenerative tissue and bone back to its original condition.
+One of the prime components of umbilical cord stem cell therapy is the hyaluronic acid that is known to lubricate your joints and tendons, easing pain and restoring your mobility.

 The Science Behind the Discovery